ksundeen/mymooder/README.md

 10. Finally, to get back to the root user from your profile user, simply type exit bring you back to the root user login screen:

         exit

-## Complete Development Environment for React Native Application.
-In this section, we'll review the steps for setting up technologies required to run a React Native Environment with a GeoNode WebMap and a Fast API python backend that uses:

-- <b>Docker</b>: `docker-cli`, `docker engine`, `docker-compose` to handle running, building, and deploying the final apps.
-- <b>Node.js</b>: `nvm`, `npm`, and `npx` for managing JavaScript dependencies for the React Native app.
-- <b>React Native with a SQLite</b>: to create the front end mobile device app and mobile device database to store all user data.
-- <b>Python Fast API</b>: to handle creating machine learning algorithms (`geopandas`, `scipy`, `matplotlib`...etc) from the server to the react native app.
-- <b>GeoNode</b>: A free and opensource geospatial webmapping application used to host geospatial data in `GeoServer`, stored through `PostgreSQL` with the `PostGIS` spatial extension, and accessed through a `Python Django` JavaScript frontend API and web app.